villares/sketch-a-day/README.md

 ![s180120a](sketch_180120a/sketch_180120a.png)

 020a: [sketch_180120a](https://github.com/villares/sketch-a-day/tree/master/sketch_180120a)  [[Py.Processing](https://villares.github.io/como-instalar-o-processing-modo-python/index-EN)]
 Refactored the code generation, removed most of the repeated vertices...
-C D E G O Q not nice yet…
+C D E G O R not nice yet…

 ![s180119a](sketch_180119a/sketch_180119a.png)